The untangling number as a measurement of entanglement complexity in 3-periodic networks: Acknowledgements

-\begin{itemize} \item Funding: This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project number 468308535, and partially supported by RIKEN iTHEMS and by the JSPS KAKENHI Grant-in-Aid for Early-Career Scientists 25K17246. \end{itemize}
+This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project number 468308535, and partially supported by RIKEN iTHEMS and by the JSPS KAKENHI Grant-in-Aid for Early-Career Scientists 25K17246.
+We also acknowledge the education licence for Houdini/SideFX, which was used for visualisation.